> Frankie Armstrong > Songs > Kemp Owen

 Kemp Owyne / Kemp Owen

 Brian Peters sang Kemp Owyne in 1997 on his CD Sharper Than the Thorn.
-He commented in his liner notes:
+He noted:

 Kemp Owyne is a sword 'n' sorcery ballad from 19th century Aberdeenshire, with links to Icelandic sagas and the usual fairy story themes of transmogrification and wicked stepmothers.

 Frankie Armstrong sang Kemp Owen in 2000 on her Fellside CD The Garden of Love.
-The album's liner notes commented:
+Brian Pearson noted:

 Only one tune has ever been found for this weirdest of weird ballads.
 It was taken down from Mrs Brown of Falkland, Aberdeenshire, by her nephew, who wasn't very good at that kind of thing.
 Frankie spent ages trying to create a singable version only to give up defeated.
 Then she heard Brian Peters sing his reconstruction of the text and Mrs Brown's tune.
 That was it!

 Former Witch of Elswick, Fay Hield learnt Kemp Owen from The Oxford Book of Ballads (no. 15, Kempion) and sang it in 2010 on her first solo CD, Looking Glass.
-She commented:
+She noted:

 I have adapted the text from the Scots dialect into my kind of English, and edited to make a mere seven minutes long version.
 The melody is a mashed up version of the traditional tune Iron Legs.